What is collected

 Logging policy

-The SDK logs at info / warn levels in production.
+The SDK logs atinfo / warn levels in production.
 Logs include:

 - Session lifecycle (

-- Permission state changes.
+session_start,session_end, durations). - Permission state changes.

 - Inference latency (motion-lite).